Systematic Construction of Time-Dependent Hamiltonians for Microwave-Driven Josephson Circuits: Junction-based methods Hamiltonians

 In the derivation of the displaced-frame and the overlap methods, we rely on representing the Hamiltonian in terms of raising and lowering operators (in contrast to the irrotational-gauge method, where this choice is made purely for convenience, since the derivation can also be formulated in terms of charge–phase operators).
 For circuits with periodic degrees of freedom, this ladder-operator description should be viewed as an approximation, since it does not, by itself, enforce the compact nature of the coordinate.
 As an example, consider the transmon/Cooper pair box (CPB) Hamiltonian

 where $n_g$ is the offset charge.
 Here, the phase $\phi$ is a compact variable, which is restricted to the interval $0 \leq \phi < 2 \pi$.
 As such, the shift operators $e^{\pm i\phi}$ are well-defined, and $\phi$ is not.
 The exact spectrum exhibits a periodic dependence on $n_g$ (charge dispersion).
-As we write the Hamiltonian in terms of the ladder operators, we implicitly treat $\phi$ as a non-compact variable $-\infty < \phi < \infty$, which breaks the periodic boundary condition and removes the offset-charge dependence~\cite{Koch2007}.
-In the CPB regime, it is necessary to retain the compactness of $\phi$ such that the significant charge dispersion is captured.
-In contrast, in the transmon regime, the charge dispersion is exponentially suppressed, so the ladder-operator formalism remains a good approximation for the low-lying states~\cite{Girvin2014}.
+As we write the Hamiltonian in terms of the ladder operators, we implicitly treat $\phi$ as a non-compact variable $-\infty < \phi < \infty$, which breaks the periodic boundary condition, and modifies the eigenstates and eigenenergies (including the offset-charge dependence)~\cite{Koch2007}.
+In the CPB regime, it is necessary to retain the compactness of $\phi$ to capture the correct spectrum with significant charge dispersion.
+In contrast, in the transmon regime, the charge dispersion is exponentially suppressed, so the ladder-operator formalism remains a good approximation for the low-lying states~\cite{Koch2007, Girvin2014}, provided that an appropriate basis truncation keeps the wavefunctions confined within a single potential well.
 It also applies naturally to systems without compact $2\pi$ periodicity, such as fluxonium~\cite{yilmaz2024}.
 Moreover, for lumped-element circuits whose static Hamiltonian can be written directly in charge–phase variables via circuit quantization, the IG method circumvents this limitation, providing the driven Hamiltonian where the exact periodic boundary condition is preserved.